 The Stanford Teacher Education Program (STEP) is a nationally renowned 12-month full time program preparing future teacher leaders at the elementary and secondary levels.
-STEP integrates a world-class academic program with a well-supported, yearlong classroom placement.
+STEP integrates a high quality academic program with a well-supported, yearlong classroom placement.

 The design of the program makes for an academically rigorous year.
 A record of academic success gives applicants the opportunity to succeed at the Master's level.
 Applicants to STEP Secondary should demonstrate a strong knowledge of and commitment to the subject matter of their teaching specialization (i.e., Math, Science, English, History/Social Science, or World Languages).